🚐💨🚗💨🚌💨 We Service All Makes and Models 🚙💨 🚚💨🏎️💨

 We can help you work out a maintenance and repair plan, prioritizing and scheduling the work to make sure you and your family are safe, and avoid expensive breakdowns

-The serpentine belt powers a lot of engine systems.
-It runs the alternator, which charges the battery; the water pump (on some vehicles), which cools the engine; the air conditioning, which cools the driver and passengers; and the power steering pump, which allows for easier steering.
-When the belt breaks, all these systems shut down.
+The serpentine belt powers many essential engine systems, including the alternator that charges the battery, the water pump on some vehicles that helps cool the engine, the air conditioning system that provides comfort for the driver and passengers, and the power steering pump that facilitates easier steering.
+When the serpentine belt breaks, all these systems, including your air conditioning service, come to a halt.

-Good car care means never putting off preventive maintenance.
-Do yourself a favor.
-Ask our service advisor to have a technician glance under your hood and give that serpentine belt a quick look-over.
-And never overlook it..
+Good car care means never postponing preventive maintenance.
+Do yourself a favor and ask our service advisor to have a technician check under your hood and inspect that serpentine belt.
+Don't forget to also inquire about check engine light service and coolant and anti-freeze service to ensure your vehicle runs smoothly.
+Never overlook the importance of the serpentine belt.

 If your suspension is in trouble, you often feel it in how your vehicle drives.
 If the vehicle pulls to one side or wanders, if the steering is erratic, if your ride isn't as smooth as it should be, or if your vehicle handles poorly, you should get your suspension system checked.
 Uneven tire wear can also indicate worn parts in your suspension system.
 If your shocks are leaking oil, then they need to be replaced.
 All in all, if you don't feel in control when you're driving, go get your suspension inspected.